 Cash flow is the lifeblood of growing businesses, essential for covering costs in every area of their operations.
 Yet it’s the rare business that isn’t occasionally affected by slow or uneven cash flows.
 In some cases, poor cash flow may mean missing out on an opportunity to grow the business.
 In other cases, consequences can be as dire as a company going out of business because it can’t pay its debts.

 Invoice factoring is one way to smooth out cash flow challenges.
-Typically used by small and medium-sized businesses (SMB) in business-to-business (B2B) industries, the process involves sell of unpaid invoices to a third party, known as a factor or factoring company, which retains a percentage of the original invoice amount.
-For a small company, factoring often provides faster access to cash than bank financing because factors are less likely to be deterred by a small company's credit history.
+Typically used by small and medium-sized businesses (SMB) in business-to-business (B2B) industries, the process involves the sale of unpaid invoices to a third party, known as a factor or factoring company, which retains a percentage of the original invoice amount.
+For a small company, factoring often provides faster access to cash than bank financing because factors are less likely to be deterred by a small company’s credit history.

 What Is Invoice Factoring?